Skip to Main Navigation Skip to Section Navigation Skip to Main Content Skip to Footer

 The SRAE online reporting system (ORS) is where you will document information about your SRAE project activities.
 You will also submit biannual reports through this portal.

 Each educator and SRAE coordinator will have a unique log-in to gain access to the ORS.
-Contact Amanda Purington if you need a log-in created.
+Contact Paula Aiken if you need a log-in created.
 When you have your log-in, access the ORS portal at this link:

 Why should I use the ORS?

 Use of the ORS is a requirement of your grant and is critical to performance management.
-Through the ORS, you and your technical assistance providers will be able to monitor progress toward certain goals.
+Through the ORS, you and your ACT for Youth support team will be able to monitor progress toward certain goals.
 The ORS can also help you identify where and how you might be able to improve project effectiveness.

 What information is collected?